Utah Snow Globe + Blake Butler story

 In each of the cubbies there was a little globe.
 Each globe held another little thing, each named with a label for what the thing was.
 There was a cubby with a globe containing FIRST EVER REDWOOD TREE.
 One containing PERRY MASON.
 One containing PEAS.
 The globe containing JOYOUS LONGING held a bright pink liquid smoke.
 PERRY MASON looked pissed off.

-The globe containing UTAH made a burning sound against my head, and there were all these people chanting, and face got all sandy and all wet.
+The globe containing UTAH made a burning sound against my head, and there were all these people chanting, and my face got all sandy and all wet.
 I shook it and it made my blood tingle and some coins appeared in my hands.
 I had so many gold coins I could live forever.
 Some of the coins were chocolate, which was food.

 The ladder would not come back down.
 I could find no door in all the cubbies.
 No doorbell or key or gun.